Table of Contents

-The retired-Portuguese winger joined Spanish club Barcelona from Sporting CP in a fee reported to be £2.25 million.
+The retired-Portuguese winger joined the Spanish club Barcelona from Sporting CP for a fee reported to be £2.25 million.
 This is when Figo’s career took a massive u-turn to success with the Catalans.
 Spending five years with the Spanish giants, the Portuguese star was able to win seven trophies including UEFA Cup Winners’ Cup, UEFA Super Cup, two La Liga titles, two Copa del Rey, and one Spanish Super Cup.
 He was part of Barcelona’s formidable attack that included both Patrick Kluivert and Rivaldo.
 He registered 249 appearances for the Catalonians scoring 45 goals and further providing 51 assists in the process.

 Read More: Roberto Carlos net worth

 In the twilight of his career, Luis Figo signed for Serie A giants Inter Milan following the expiration of his contract with Real Madrid.
-He spent four seasons with the club, lifting four Serie A titles, one Coppa Italia and two Italian Super Cup.
+He spent four seasons with the club, lifting four Serie A titles, one Coppa Italia and two Italian Super Cups.
 He registered 11 goals and 29 assists in 141 appearances for Milan in all competitions.
 In his last season with the club, he announced his retirement from football.

 Figo was able to represent his country Portugal in international competitions from under-16 to the senior levels.
 Playing a pivotal role in the junior team, Figo won the FIFA World Youth Championship in the same year he made his senior debut for Portugal in a 1-1 friendly match against Luxembourg in 1991.
 He bagged his first goal in a match that ended 2-1 against Bulgaria in November 1992.

-The retired winger helped his team to the final of 2004 UEFA Euro but was unable to get past Greece to lift the trophy.
+The retired winger helped his team to the final of the 2004 UEFA Euro but was unable to get past Greece to lift the trophy.
 The match ended in a 1-0 defeat with striker Angelos Charisteas scoring the only goal of the match.
 He also led his national side to claim the fourth position at the 2006 FIFA World Cup held in Germany.

 He represented Portugal in 126 matches scoring 32 goals and 22 assists for the senior team.